castle-engine/not-quake/README.md

 ## Architecture

-Central server on https://michalis.xyz/ (likewise developed using RNL, with some code shared with frontend), I will keep it running throughout the gamejam and probably much longer.
+Central server.
+Also developed using RNL.
+With some code shared with frontend (client).
 Each frontend is just a client to this server.

+You can:

+- use the default server.
+It runs on https://michalis.xyz/ , I (Michalis) will keep it running throughout the gamejam and probably much longer.
+Ping me on Discord https://castle-engine.io/talk.php if the server seems to be down.

+- run your own server.
+Use the command-line parameter `--host localhost` when running the client (with `localhost` being the name, or IP, of your own server).

 You run the game, you input your nick (honestly anything), and you join the game -- essentially one common "room" for all players.